PR-Pilot-AI/pr-pilot-public/source/support.md

+(support)=
-# Contact and Support
+# Feedback and Support
 Thank you for being interested in my work.
-I'm always happy to help and support you in any way I can.
-Here are a few ways you can get in touch with me.
+PR Pilot is still in early development and actively shaped by the feedback I get from the community.

 ## Discussions
 If you have anu questions, comments or concerns, please feel free to create a new discussion in the [Discussions](https://github.com/PR-Pilot-AI/pr-pilot-public/discussions).